webdados/Shop-as-Client/readme.txt

 = 0.4 =
 * Show the order handler on the order edit screen (Thanks Albert Amar / Israprods)
-* New `shop_as_client_allow_checkout` filter so that developers can allow other user roles to use the "Shop as client" functionality (Thanks CJ Ratliff / A+ Media for suggesting this)
+* New `shop_as_client_allow_checkout` filter so that developers can allow other user roles to use the “Shop as client” functionality (Thanks CJ Ratliff / A+ Media for suggesting this)
 * Tested with WordPress 5.2.3-alpha-45552 and WooCommerce 3.7.0-beta.1
 * WordPress 4.9 minimum requirement
 * PHP 5.6 minimum requirement